Brooke Pinto: June 2020 Primary Election

 Pinto pulled off a surprise victory, earning 28 percent of the vote in a field of eight candidates listed on the ballot and ultimately winning the Democratic primary by about 300 votes.

 Following her June 2020 primary election victory, Washington City Paper reported that Pinto had never previously voted in a DC election.
-Among Ward 2 candidates, she had the lowest share of D.C. contributors and the most money from out of state donors.
+Among Ward 2 candidates, she had the lowest share of D.C. contributors and the most money from out-of-state donors.
 Pinto was the only candidate who did not participate in D.C.'s Fair Elections public financing program, which allowed her to self-fund $45,000 for her campaign.
+Pinto's funding of her campaign has been subject to scrutiny for allegations of campaign finance violations.
+However, those allegations have been dismissed by the DC Office of Campaign Finance.